taw00/element-rpm/README.md

 Yes!
 As of April 10, 2018, I started building test packages!

-1. Follow the steps described able to install the repository configure file.
+1. Follow the steps described above to install the repository configure file.
    _You will have to refresh it if you have done this before today._
 2. Disable the stable repo and enable the testing repo...
 ```